Social Media Marketing Trends: Insights & Predictions From 19 Experts

 Ashley Zeckman, Director of Marketing at Benovate

 - Marketers must begin incorporating paid advertising into their social media tactics.
 Platforms like Facebook have made it apparent that if you don’t invest, your audience (organic or otherwise) will not even see your content, let alone interact with it.
-In 2015 I predict that marketers will begin to become much more savvy about when it makes sense to invest in social boosting or advertising and when organic reach will suffice.
+I predict that marketers will begin to become much more savvy about when it makes sense to invest in social boosting or advertising and when organic reach will suffice.